 - Inventories must be third-party verified to a limited level of assurance or have been through a third-party critical review.
 If scope 3 or direct or indirect biogenic emissions are included as part of the applicant’s goal, these must also undergo third-party verification or critical review.

-- Third-party verified GHG inventory statement is required for goal’s base year.
+- Third-party verified GHG inventory statements are required for BOTH base year and achievement year.

 - For organizations that have determined certain sources are immaterial and do not include them in their inventory, those sources should be documented in their inventory management plan and verification statement.